schuyler/schuyler.github.io/source/_posts/2012-08-29-how-to-shave-a-yak-pt-1.markdown

 ---
 layout: post
-title: how to shave a yak, part 1 of n.
+title: How to shave a yak, part 1 of n.
 date: 2012-08-29 12:20
 comments: true
 categories: yaks